f5devcentral/f5-rseries-training/docs/rseries_software_upgrades.rst

     }

-Uploading F5OS-A Images from a Client Machine via the API
+Uploading Tenant Images from a Client Machine via the API
 ---------------------------------------------------------

 You can upload an F5OS tenant image from a client machine over the API.
 First you must obtain an **upload-id** using the following API call.